1 lakh random rapid COVID-19 tests to be conducted in Delhi's hotspot areas: Kejriwal

-Delhi Chief Minister Arvind Kejriwal announced on Tuesday a five-point action plan to contain the spread of coronavirus in the national capital and said one lakh random rapid COVID-19 tests will be conducted in the city's hotspot areas.
-Addressing a press conference via video link, he said the Delhi government will take over private hospitals and 12,000 rooms of hotels in a phased manner if coronavirus cases constantly rise and reach up to active 30,000 cases in the city.
+Delhi Chief Minister Arvind Kejriwal announced on Tuesday a five-point action plan to contain the spread of the coronavirus in the national capital and said one lakh random rapid anti-body tests for COVID-19 will be conducted in the city's hotspot areas.
+Addressing a press conference via video link, he said the Delhi government will take over private hospitals and 12,000 rooms of hotels in a phased manner if COVID-19 cases constantly rise and reach up to active 30,000 cases in the city.

 "Without largescale testing, the virus could spread.
 South Korea through large scale testing identified affected people.
 We are going to start testing at a large scale.
 "Fifty thousand kits have been ordered and delivery has started.
 We will do one lakh rapid tests from Friday when delivery of testing kits will start" the CM said.

+According to the government, rapid anti-body blood tests will be conducted in hotspot areas as suggested by the Indian Council of Medical Research (ICMR).
+The results of anti-body tests, similar to other blood tests, are available in 15-30 minutes.

-These rapid tests will be conducted in hotspot areas like Nizamuddin and Dilshad Garden.
-The Nizamuddin Markaz has emerged as a major hotspot in the country.
+The chief minister said that rapid tests will be conducted in hotspot areas such as Nizamuddin and Dilshad Garden.
+The Nizamuddin Markaz, the headquarters of the Tablighi Jamaat, has emerged as a major hotspot in the country.
 "We will give the police phone numbers of Tablighi Jamaat event attendees to trace and ascertain whether they moved in nearby areas," he said.

 Kejriwal said the government will effectively trace people who came in contact with COVID-19 infected patients, adding that phone numbers of 27,702 persons who have been directed for self quarantine have been given to the police to check their movement.
 The sealing of areas where affected people have been found is also going on, he said.